DEMONSLAYER66/Overseer/Full Directive List.md

   - However, all image and text configurations must follow Lord Bottington's ToS, otherwise action will be taken to disable your usage of this directive within your guild.
 ### `/embedslist`
   - List all the timed embeds created so far.
 (Admin Only)
-  - If you have *administrative privileges* within your guild, you may retrieve this list in order to help you determine the information about the embeds that are currently being sent using my [`/timedembeds`](#timedembeds) directive within your guild.
+  - If you have *administrative privileges* within your guild, you may retrieve this list in order to help you determine the information about the embeds that are currently being sent using my <a href=#timedembeds>`/timedembeds`</a> directive within your guild.
 ### `/giftgiving`

   ![gift](https://github.com/xxjsweezeyxx/Lord-Bottington/assets/133728652/4ddfd1f5-4a88-4b2c-9b5a-9b48fdecf192)